damianhakert/damianhakert.github.io/source/handbook/sales/ux-demo/index.html.md

 >
 >> This is going to be great!

-Now that we've got GitLab running, let's open it up and log in with the super secret root password.
-I'm going to create a new user for me, and a new project to start off with.
+Now that we've got GitLab running, let's open it up and create a new user for me, and a new project to start off with.
 Let's call it Velociraptor.
 Now a project isn't very good without a README, is it?
 Let's go create one while we're here.

 #### Chat [#19838](https://gitlab.com/gitlab-org/gitlab-ce/issues/19838)